OpenPrinting/ipp-usb/README.md

 include these patches into Avahi that comes with distros, others (for example, Debian) wait until Avahi upstream will be patched.

+To determine if your Avahi needs patching, run the following command in one terminal session:

+    avahi-publish -s test _test._tcp 1234

+And simultaneously the following command in another terminal session on a same machine:

+    avahi-browse _test._tcp -r

+If you see localhost in the avahi-browse output, like this:

+    =     lo IPv4 test                                          _test._tcp           local
+       hostname = [localhost]
+       address = [127.0.0.1]
+       port = [1234]
+       txt = []

+your Avahi is OK.
+Otherwise, patching is required.

 So users of distros that ship unpatched Avahi have two variants:
 1. Apply patch by themself, rebuild and reinstall Avahi daemon
 2. Configure `ipp-usb` to run on all network interfaces, not only loopback